jeshraghian/snntorch/docs/tutorials/tutorial_2.rst

         :align: center
         :width: 400

-Let’s instantiate another neuron model to demonstrate how to alternate between reset mechanisms.
+Instantiate another neuron model to demonstrate how to alternate between reset mechanisms.
 By default, snnTorch neuron models use ``reset_mechanism = "subtract"``.
 This can be explicitly overridden by passing the argument ``reset_mechanism =  "zero"``.